Deepanshu7777777/BlockChain-Secured-Ecommerce-Website/README.md

 # Sign In

 Input email ID or Phone no.

-Input password
+Input password.

-Click on Send OTP to verify
+Click on Send OTP to verify .

-verify OTP AND THATS ALL
+verify OTP AND THATS ALL.

 You are Signed In.